luzi82/AIND-Isolation/heuristic_analysis.md

 The result is disappointing.
 Here are possible reasons:

-- Not enough samples:  Training neural network require lots of samples.
-The number of sample above may not be enough.
-The function may become smart after some millions of move, but no guarantee.
+- Not enough sample
-- The neural network is too simple:  Only 3 hidden layers may not enough to implement smart estimation.
-Increasing the layer size may improve accuracy.
-However, larger network means higher CPU/GPU demand.
+- The neural network is too simple

+Possible improvement:

+- Increase the number of sample window size and sample number.
+Require more training time.
+- Increase the complexity of neural network.
+Apply convolution layer, add more feature to input data set.
+Require more CPU / GPU time.

 The custom_score_1 require TensorFlow to run.